awslabs/aws-sdk-swift/reference/0.x/AWSDeviceFarm/DeviceFarmClient.md

 ### `purchaseOffering(input:completion:)`

 Immediately purchases offerings for an AWS account.
 Offerings renew with the latest total purchased quantity for an offering, unless the renewal was overridden.
 The API returns a NotEligible error if the user is not permitted to invoke the operation.
-If you must be able to invoke this operation, contact <a href="mailto:​aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com.
+If you must be able to invoke this operation, contact <aws-devicefarm-support@amazon.com>.

 ``` swift
 public func purchaseOffering(input: PurchaseOfferingInput, completion: @escaping (ClientRuntime.SdkResult<PurchaseOfferingOutputResponse, PurchaseOfferingOutputError>) -> Void)